ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

   * Retrieved from https://twitter.com/ChristopherA/status/1244346104054865920.
   > KEYQUOTE: Despite that I agree with those like @SarahJamieLewis that a key problem is that the task of #LocationPrivacy & real anonymity is extremely difficult, I do believe that in the short term we can be pragmatic & not suffer “the perfect is the enemy of the good… An effective Honor System is not the worst short-term outcome.
 We also need to set the stage to invest in the much more difficult problems of solving these problems long-term.

-**Excerpt of one particular email from me to W3C-CCG list, about despite the challenge we must work this privacy tech:**
+**Excerpt of one particular email from me to W3C-CCG list, about why we must work on this privacy tech despite the challenges:**

 * Allen, Christopher (2020, March 29).
 AGENDA W3C Credentials CG Call. [#Review, W3C].
   * Retrieved from https://lists.w3.org/Archives/Public/public-credentials/2020Mar/0125.html